Assembly theory explained

-Why use assembly when the other languages are more human understandable?
+Why use the assembly language when the other languages are more human readable?

 One reason is that it works with the CPU (central processing unit) in its native language.
 The native language is in fact machine code but assemblers have a language that is very close.
 This native language of the CPU is inbuilt and will never become redundant as many other languages have become.